 I love avocados, and use them in half the dishes I make.
 They're in season all year round (thanks to growing seasons in the US, Mexico, and Peru).
-But, I'll often find that they're on sale at specific points of the year.
+But, I'll find them on sale at specific points of the year.
 If I find avocados close to $1.50 per pound, I usually buy them in bulk to freeze!
 So if you're wondering how to preserve or freeze avocados, or what to do with frozen avocado, jump right in.
-And don't forget to check out these awesome recipes featuring avocado as the star.

 📋 Ingredients and notes